haxsaw/actuator/README.md

 When an instance of the namespace is created, useful questions can be posed to the instance:
 * We can ask for a list of components
 * We can ask for all the Vars (and their values) from the perspective of a specific component
-* We can ask for any Vars whose value can't be resolved from the perspective of each component
+* We can identify any Vars whose value can't be resolved from the perspective of each component
 * We can ask to compute the necessary provisioning based on the namespace and an infra model instance

 That looks something like this: